 Media literacy refers to all the technical, cognitive, social, civic and creative capacities that allow us to access and have a critical understanding of and interact with media.
 These capacities allow us to exercise critical thinking, while participating in the economic, social and cultural aspects of society and playing an active role in the democratic process.

-This concept covers different media: broadcasting, radio, press, through various channels: traditional, internet, social media and addresses the needs of all ages.
+It covers different media: broadcasting, radio, press, through various channels: traditional, internet, social media and addresses the needs of all ages.

 The European Commission brings together stakeholders in media literacy in an Expert Group on Media Literacy which meets annually to: